(STUDY GUIDE IS AT THE END OF THE NOTES)

 D. Justice is this "second-order" desire that our desires and choices be in accord with the will of God.
 (It's a desire about desires.)

-E. The human being has open options in that he can choose just any old benefits, including inappropriate benefits, or he can choose to limit his desires and choices to those benefits which he knows/believes to be in accordance with the will of God.
+E. The human being has open options in that he can choose just any old benefits, including inappropriate benefits, or he can choose to limit his desires and choices to those benefits which he knows/believes to be in accordance with the will of God, in order that they should be in accord with the will of God.

 F. He makes this choice between justice and mere benefit on his own, and so he's got the required aseity...which he wouldn't have if he possessed only one sort of desire and had to choose in accordance with it.